Adult Psychological Therapy

-Our approach is focused on working in a collaborative way to enable you to build a meaningful life and to become the best version of yourself.
+The approach used at The Avon Practice is focused on working in a collaborative way to enable you to build a meaningful life and to become the best version of yourself.

-It involves learning skills to deal better with difficult thoughts and feelings so that they no longer hold you back; discovering what really matters to you; and helping you to take action towards making your life more fulfilling.
+It involves learning ways of responding more helpfully to difficult thoughts, feelings and situations that arise, so that they no longer hold you back; discovering what really matters to you; and helping you to take action towards making your life more fulfilling.

 People come to see a psychologist for a range of different reasons - sometimes they come for help with a specific problem that is getting in the way of them living their life, whilst at other times they use therapy as a kind of a mental wellbeing check.
 In our busy lives, it can be extremely valuable to take time to check-in with ourselves and keep ourselves on track.